huintech/scratch-resource-cli/README.md

 - Release tools

-  - **upload-note** used to fetch latest release note and upload it to digital ocean spaces.
+  - **upload-releaseInfo** used to fetch latest release info and upload it to digital ocean spaces.
 Used in updates in China.
   - **upload-zip** used to upload a zip to digital ocean spaces.
 Used in updates in China.